 18. Gordon Lightfoot – Summertime Dream (1976)

-“The legend lives on from the Chippewa on down, of the big lake they called ‘Gitche Gumee.’”
-And so begins “The Wreck of the Edmund Fitzgerald,” an epic composition that also helped bring widespread attention to the tragic events.
-Recorded in Toronto with a talented cast of session musicians, every song displays Gordon Lightfoot’s talent of articulating poetic ideas in accessible ways.
-His superstar status faded away after this record, but that’s fine—Summertime Dream is the crowning achievement in a legendary career, and one of the greatest Canadian albums ever.
+“The legend lives on from the Chippewa on down, of the big lake they called ‘Gitche Gumee.'”
+And so begins “The Wreck of the Edmund Fitzgerald,” Gordon Lightfoot’s epic masterpiece.
+Recorded in Toronto with a talented cast of session musicians, every song displays Lightfoot’s lyrical genius.
+His superstar status faded away after this record, but that’s fine—Summertime Dream is the crowning achievement in a legendary career.

 Essential songs: “The Wreck of the Edmund Fitzgerald,” “The House You Live In” and “Summertime Dream”

 Get ready to laugh out loud at these 45 funny song titles.